Dividing up money and belongings when you separate

 If your partner makes you feel anxious or threatened, you should get help.

 Men's Advice Line is a charity that helps men suffering domestic abuse.
 You can call their helpline on 0808 801 0327 between 9am to 5pm, Monday to Friday.

 If you’re unsure about what to do next, contact your nearest Citizens Advice.

 Working out what to do with your home

 What you do with your home depends on what you can both afford to do once you’re living separately, how much value (‘equity’) there is in the home and whether you have any children.

 Your ex-partner might be able to continue paying the mortgage on your home, or at least pay something towards the repayments, after they move out.

-However you’ll need to come to a more permanent agreement if they eventually want a clean break - perhaps so they can rent or buy a home of their own.
+However you’ll need to come to a more permanent agreement.
+It might be better to have a clean break, for example so that you and your ex-partner can rent or buy a home of your own.

 Check what help you can get with money

 You might be able to get help with your living costs when you separate from a partner.
 This could make the difference between being able to stay in the home and having to move out.